vdojnov/4D-Documentation/ORDA/ORDA Cheet Sheet.md

 We can call our [giveRaise()](##The-Entity-Selection-Class) function with the URL: **http://127.0.0.1:8044/rest/Employees/giveRaise/?$filter="salary<:1"&$params='[70000]'**

-We call the _giveRasie()_ fucntion to all employees who have a salary of less than $70,000.
+We call the _giveRasie()_ function to all employees who have a salary of less than $70,000.

 Parameters must be passed as a collection, in the body of the request: